-This is used to set the desired room temperature when the unit is being operated in the COOL MODE.
+The thermostat is used to set the desired room temperature when the unit is being operated in the COOL MODE.

-To set the desired room temperature, rotate the temperature selector to the desired setting.
-After the set temperature is achieved, the thermostat will automatically start and stop the compressor in order to maintain the desired set temperature.
+To set the desired room temperature, rotate the thermostat switch to the desired setting.
+After the set temperature is achieved the thermostat will automatically start and stop the compressor in order to maintain the desired set temperature.

-Rotate the temperature selector clockwise for higher cool settings.
+Rotate the thermostat selector clockwise for higher cool settings.
 Higher cool settings will provide lower room temperature.
-Rotate the temperature selector counter-clockwise for lower cool settings.
+Rotate the thermostat selector counter clockwise for lower cool settings.
 Lower cool settings will provide a higher room temperature.